 X-linked hyper IgM syndrome is estimated to occur in 2 per million newborn boys.

-CD40 ligand is also necessary for T cells to interact with other cells of the immune system, and it plays a key role in T cell differentiation (the process by which cells mature to carry out specific functions).
+CD40 ligand is also necessary for T cells to interact with other cells of the immune system, and it plays a key role in the maturation (differentiation) of T cells, which allows them to carry out their specific functions.

-Mutations in the CD40LG gene lead to the production of an abnormal CD40 ligand or prevent production of this protein.
+Variants in the CD40LG gene lead to the production of an abnormal CD40 ligand or prevent production of this protein.
 If CD40 ligand does not attach to its receptor on B cells, these cells cannot produce IgG, IgA, or IgE antibodies.
-Mutations in the CD40LG gene also impair the T cell's ability to differentiate and interact with other immune system cells.
-People with X-linked hyper IgM syndrome are more susceptible to infections because they do not have a properly functioning immune system.
+Variants in the CD40LG gene also impair the T cell's ability to mature and interact with other immune system cells.
+People with X-linked hyper IgM syndrome are prone to infections because they do not have a properly functioning immune system.

 Other Names for This Condition

 Catalog of Genes and Diseases from OMIM

 - Bhushan A, Covey LR.
 CD40:CD40L interactions in X-linked and non-X-linked hyper-IgM syndromes.
 Immunol Res.
 2001;24(3):311-24. doi: 10.1385/IR:24:3:311.
 Citation on PubMed

 - Dunn CP, de la Morena MT.
 X-Linked Hyper IgM Syndrome.
 2007 May 31 [updated 2020 Feb 20].
 In: Adam MP, Everman DB, Mirzaa GM, Pagon RA, Wallace SE, Bean LJH, Gripp KW, Amemiya A, editors.
 GeneReviews(R) [Internet].
 Seattle (WA): University of Washington, Seattle; 1993-2023.
 Available from http://www.ncbi.nlm.nih.gov/books/NBK1402/ Citation on PubMed